Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 1. Email Audience Trend

 Why it matters: Early detection of audience decline prevents future revenue losses and helps identify underlying issues with your email strategy.
-Research shows email lists naturally decay at approximately 22.71% annually, or about 1.89% monthly.
+Research shows email lists naturally decay at approximately 22.71% annually, or about 1.89% monthly, so some churn is expected.

 2. Active Audience Trend